craftercms/docs/source/new-ia/by-role/developer/index.rst

 **Extending Studio**

-While much of Crafter Studio is configurable, projects sometimes want to change or add functionality that does not exist in the base platform.Crafter Studio is designed as a framework that supports extensions.
+While much of Crafter Studio is configurable, projects sometimes want to change or add functionality that does not exist in the base platform.
+Crafter Studio is designed as a framework that supports extensions.
 To extend Studio, use :ref:`plugins <newIa-plugins>`.

 .. raw:: html